 possession of the assigned room because of fire, explosion,

-or reasons beyond its control, the CLC shall have no
+reasons beyond its control, the CLC shall have no liability to

-hall should at any time be rendered untenable in whole or in
+should at any time be rendered untenable in whole or in part by

-part by fire or casualty, the CLC may, at its option, either
+fire or casualty, the CLC may, at its option, either immediately

-immediately terminate this Agreement, or repair and replace
+terminate this Agreement, or repair and replace the damaged room

 The CLC assumes no responsibility for loss or damage to personal

 property.
 It is recommended that the Resident obtain his or her